 Myth 1: You need a 20% down payment.
 A 20% down payment is the threshold to avoid private mortgage insurance (PMI) on a conventional loan.
 It is not a legal requirement.
 FHA loans accept 3.5% down for buyers with a credit score of 580 or higher.
 Some programs go even lower.

 Myth 2: You need perfect credit.
 FHA loans approve borrowers with scores as low as 580.
-Some hard money lenders focus primarily on the asset value, not your credit history.
-Credit matters, but it is rarely an absolute wall.
+Some hard money lenders focus on the asset value, not your credit history.
+Credit matters, but it is rarely an absolute barrier.

 Myth 3: You need to own property to invest in real estate.
 REITs, crowdfunding platforms, and wholesaling all allow you to participate in real estate returns without owning a single property.
 Ownership is one path in.
 It is not the only one.

 Myth 4: You need to invest alone.
-Joint ventures and partnerships are a legitimate entry strategy.
-Many experienced investors actively seek motivated beginners who can contribute deal-finding skills, time, or management work in exchange for equity.
+Joint ventures and partnerships are a legitimate entry point.
+Many experienced investors actively seek beginners who can contribute deal-finding skills, time, or management work in exchange for equity.

 How to Start Real Estate Investing With Little Money — 7 Proven Entry Strategies

-The strategies below are arranged from the lowest barrier to the most involved.
-Read through all of them before deciding.
-Your best fit depends on your capital, your time, and your risk comfort — all of which are covered in the next section.
+The strategies below are arranged from lowest barrier to most involved.
+Read through all seven before deciding.
+Your best fit depends on your capital, time, and risk tolerance — factors covered in the next section.

 REITs — Invest in Real Estate for the Price of a Stock